-By the liberal provision of the wills of Emlen Cresson and Priscilla P., his wife, a Fund has been created as a memorial to their deceased son, William Emlen Cresson, Academician, the income from which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.
-These scholarships shall be awarded under such rules and regulations as shall be adopted from time to time by the Board of Directors of The Pennsylvania Academy of the Fine Arts.
-The award of Cresson Scholarships has had significant influence on hundreds of recipients over many years and has been a great boon to this Academy.
-To emphasize the importance of these awards and to broaden the advantages to our students and because the Fund realizes very generous income in each year the Management has established the practice of approving the recommendation of the Faculty for either first or second awards.
+By the liberal provisions of the wills of Emlen Cresson and Priscilla P., his wife, a fund has been created as a memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by the Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.
+These scholarships shall be awarded under such rules and regulations as shall be adopted from time to time by the Board of Directors of the Pennsylvania Academy of the Fine Arts.

-The award of a Cresson Traveling Scholarship the first time credits each student with \$1,500.00 of which \$1,150.00 is to be used for a summer of travel and traveling expenses in Europe and the remaining \$350.00 is to be used for tuition for the ensuing two terms immediately following at the Academy.
+The award of a Cresson Traveling Scholarship credits each student with \$1350; \$1050 to be used for a summer of travel and traveling expenses in Europe and the remaining \$300 pays for tuition in the ensuing two terms immediately following at the Academy.
 An award is not to be regarded as a certificate of proficiency.
-The winners should consider, rather, that their industry and promise have won for them the opportunity to introduce into their period of schooling this inspirational and broadening incident.
-Each recipient is required to return to the Academy for the continuance of regular studio work and the registration requirements for those enjoying study under Cresson Scholarships will be the same as for all other students.
+The winners should consider rather, that their industry and promise have won for them the opportunity to introduce into their period of schooling this inspirational and broadening incident.
+Each recipient is required to return to the Academy for the continuance of regular studio work and the registration requirements for those enjoying study under a Cresson Scholarship will be the same as for all other students.